 Despite my horrible lack of planning (don’t follow my example please), Stockholm had always been a destination lurking in the back of my mind for a solo trip.
 I’m a “not so secret” fan of Scandinavian design, after all, and briefly contemplated a spring break to Stockholm way back in 2015.
 To tell you the truth, more than once, I’ve psyched myself out of visiting Stockholm.
 I honestly thought a trip would cost too much money, and so I waited waited waited and waited… praying for my bank account to miraculously explode.

 Off we go!

-1. Visit the Fotografiska
+1. Visit the Fotografiska in Stockholm

-When I was a kid, I hated when my mom forced me and my brother to pose for awkward pictures.
+Why?
+Well, when I was a kid, I hated when my mom forced me and my brother to pose for awkward pictures.
 Now I can’t go anywhere without a camera in my purse!

 There’s no better way to indulge your love of photography than to visit the Fotografiska.
 Even if you’re not a photography buff, you ought to check out this amazing little museum.
 The exhibits are gorgeous, sleek black and white photos everywhere, and the rooftop cafe provides amazing views of Stockholm’s Old Town.
 I wish I had more time to spend here.
 I would even re-visit Stockholm just so I could go to this museum again.

 Speaking of which…

-2. Explore the Old Town
+2. Explore Stockholm’s Old Town (Gamla Stan)

 Guh, I have a soft spot for European old towns.
 The lack of really old (old) buildings in the United States fuels my obsession with these pretty places.

 Stockholm’s Old Town or Gamla Stan is super unique, in my humble opinion, because of its brightly colored and rather regal-looking architecture.
 And, trust me, you’ll have a great time getting lost via narrow cobblestone lanes.
-Go early, and beat the tourist crowds.
+Even take a guided tour and learn some history.

 The Vasa is one of the few museums that literally took my breath away.
 Upon seeing the incredibly preserved 17th century ship, my jaw could’ve been picked off the floor.
 Just … wow.

 I mean, for example, we’ve all learned about these epic ships in school, but I don’t think we ever realized just how gigantic these wooden vessels were in reality.
 The Vasa remains in amazing condition, giving you a peek into the past.
 Personally, I’m relieved that we can simply board a plane and fly to new locations – even if being in the air scares me!
 I don’t think I could have handled the conditions on board a ship such as the Vasa.

-4. Enjoy the Water (and the Archipelago!)
+4. Enjoy Stockholm’s Water (and the Archipelago!)

 Walk along the water.
 Have a picnic.
 Even better, take a boat ride and see the capital’s buildings from the deck.
 If you have time to venture to the Archipelago or islands, do it!
 Stockholm may be a city, but its surrounding islands offer a getaway into Sweden’s spectacular nature.